Asparaginase (Generic Name)

 Possible Side Effects (Less Common)

-- Changes in kidney function.
-This drug may affect how your kidneys work.
-Your kidney function will be checked as needed.
-You may notice a decrease in your urine output.
+- This drug may affect how your kidneys work.
+Your kidney function will be checked as needed

 - Blood clotting problems (rare).
 You may notice that you bruise more easily or have unusual bleeding.
 Your blood work will be checked as needed.